Jean Dries: Biography

-Nothing in his family background predisposed Jean Driesbach to become a painter.
+Jean Driesbach was born in Bar-le-Duc in Meuse, France.
+Nothing in his family background predisposed him to become a painter.
 His mother's family (from Lorraine and Franche-Comté) had no ties to the art world.
 His paternal grandparents who had been wine growers near Colmar in the Haut-Rhin decided to leave Alsace in 1871 to remain French and had settled in Bar-le-Duc where his father was a bailiff.

-Jean Dries successfully completed his secondary studies despite two interruptions due to the war.
+Driesbach successfully completed his secondary studies despite two interruptions due to the war.
 The German advances in 1914-15 and in 1917-18 forced the family to seek refuge near Granville (Manche) in Normandy.
 This was where Dries first tried his hand at drawing and first saw the sea: "Deeply moved by the sea, played among the rocks, the port of Granville" he wrote.

 1921 was a turning point in his life.
 His father died after a long illness and he was forced to work for the master glass-maker Gambut to help his family.
 He himself had a serious spinal injury (it immobilized him in a plaster cast for 8 months) and from which he suffered for the rest of his life.
 "I pass the time painting still-lifes and portraits."
 His talent came to the attention of his friend the future engraver Paul Lemagny and was encouraged by his philosophy teacher, Pierre Salzi, who introduced him to the painter Jules-Emile Zingg.

 The formative years 1926–1930

-With the financial help of the alumni association of the lycée in Bar-le-Duc (200F) and the town (800F) as well as a loan on trust from the Meuse department, Jean Driesbach left Lorraine for Paris.
+With the financial help of the alumni association of the lycée in Bar-le-Duc (200F) and the town (800F) as well as a loan on trust from the Meuse department, Driesbach left Lorraine for Paris.
 There he studied at the Ecole des Beaux arts with Auguste Laguillermie and Lucien Simon.
 He soon got a room at the Cité Internationale Universitaire de Paris where he made many friends and discovered music.
 "That's where I first heard Beethoven and Mozart".
 At the school he made some lifelong friends, including Paul Arzens.
 At this time out of financial necessity he painted doll faces and bonbonnieres.

 Work

-In Paris Jean Driesbach, who was starting to be called Jean Dries, attended the Ecole Nationale des Beaux Arts but also the art academies in Montparnasse where he drew a great deal.
+In Paris, Driesbach, who was starting to be called Jean Dries, attended the Ecole Nationale des Beaux Arts but also the art academies in Montparnasse where he drew a great deal.
 He also went to museums where he was very "impressed by Courbet and Cézanne."
 Looking for nature to paint, he explored the outskirts of Paris, the banks of the Seine, the "zone", Saint-Cloud and Ville d'Avray.
 His drawing talent was recognized in 1926 when he won first prize for a live model in modern dress for Un franciscain and in 1927 he obtained a teaching certificate for drawing.